sofiapjayaswal/assignment/README.md

 - Implement a backend database that stores the data so the data is not hard-coded into the project/easier to add more data to it.
 - Add ability for user to save the created chart.
 - Have a home page explaining how to use the platform more extensively.
+- Add a linear regression to the scatterplot to help users visualize the correlation.
+- If the dataset were larger, it would be inefficient to update data for the chart everytime the user changed one of the required specifications.
+Therefore, I would implement a form, so the user would have to submit specifications before the dataset is queried to provide data for the chart.

 ## How to Run
 - Run `npm install`